PDF Security Blog

 Use this to route your specific situation:

 “Less than 5 documents per day, no API integration required.”
-HTPBE free web tool.
+HTPBE? free web tool.
 No signup required.
 Upload a PDF and receive the analysis.
-Suitable for ad-hoc verification without budget or engineering investment.
+Suitable for ad-hoc fraud detection without budget or engineering investment.

 A Note on Accuracy and Reliability